 The app must have a feature that allows the users to see the summary of all their past transactions made via the peer to peer payment apps.

 Every mobile finance solution must send a unique ID or OTP (One-time password), so that the user can verify it before any amount gets deducted from its wallet or account.

 To make the security even tighter, few P2P payment systems also ask for OTP every time a user logs in the app.

 Technological stack:3rd party SDKs like: Firebase, Twilio, Nexmo, Digimiles

 Transfer amount to bank

-Generally, users like it if the P2P payment app provides them the flexibility to transfer the money from the app to the bank account.
+Generally, users like it if the peer to peer payment app provides them the flexibility to transfer the money from the app to the bank account.

-Each P2P payment app has different business model, according to which they charge a small fee that varies for every app.
+Each money transfer app has different business model, according to which they charge a small fee that varies for every app.

 Technological stack: Dwolla, ACH